 Amanita muscaria is illegal in several areas throughout the United States (for example in Louisiana), but far fewer than Psilocybe cubensis, which is the most common kind of “magic mushroom.”

 At the time of this writing, A. muscaria is an unregulated, unscheduled, uncontrolled substance.
-In other words, it’s legal in most areas for psilocybin mushroom spores – but, as always, we encourage our readers to do their own research and due diligence before interacting with any kind of fungi and encourage learning information on psilocybe cubensis mushroom potency.
+In other words, it’s legal in most areas for psilocybin mushroom spores, but, we encourage our readers to do their own research and due diligence before interacting with any kind of fungi and encourage learning information on psilocybe cubensis mushroom potency.